 Play Android Games Using Xbox One Controller

-If you’re running an emulator for retro games, it should pick up that you’re using a gamepad and auto-assign controls (which you can then usually tweak within the app).
+If you’re running an emulator for retro games, such as Retroarch for Android or one of the excellent Game Boy Advance emulators out there, it should pick up that you’re using a gamepad and auto-assign controls (which you can then tweak and customise within the emulator).

 That should get you up and running with an Xbox One controller on Android, with the main caveat being whether you have the new or old model of the controller.